No. 5 Gonzaga wins 9th straight, beating Portland 89-66

 Marcus Shaver Jr. had 18 points for the Pilots (7-13, 0-5).
 They have dropped six straight.

-Geno Crandall’s 3-pointer made it 69-49 with just over eight minutes left in the game.
+Geno Crandall’s 3-pointer made it 69-49 with just over eight minutes left in the game, and seven of the Bulldogs finished in double figures.

 The Bulldogs were coming off a 73-55 victory at home over Loyola Marymount on Thursday night.
 Gonzaga’s two losses this season came in December when they dropped back-to-back games to No. 3 Tennessee and No. 13 North Carolina that knocked them out of the No. 1 spot in the AP Top 25.